Biohazardx44/Web-API-Projects/README.md

 - Support for User Account Management
 - Clean Codebase and Dependency Injection for Maintainability and Extensibility
 - Custom Exception Handling for Improved Error Reporting
+- Serilog Integration for Advanced Logging

 **NoteApp** is a versatile web application designed for efficient note management.
 It seamlessly integrates with multiple databases (Entity Framework, Dapper, and AdoNet) to provide users with optimal performance and flexibility.
-With comprehensive documentation and robust error handling, NoteApp offers a user-friendly experience.
+With comprehensive documentation and robust error handling, NoteApp offers a user-friendly experience, now enhanced with Serilog for advanced logging.

 Users can manage their notes effortlessly and securely, ensuring organized and efficient information storage.
 In addition, NoteApp features extensive user account management capabilities, including registration, authentication, password management, and profile updates.
 The clean codebase and dependency injection make the application maintainable and extensible.
 Custom exception handling enhances error reporting, making NoteApp a reliable choice for note organization and user management needs.